 The leading scorer for the Hens in the first quarter was Abby Gonzales who had six points.
 The first quarter was the worst shooting quarter for the Hens in this game, as the team shot 30.77 % (4-13).
 The Blue Hens also shot 50.00 % (4-8) from the free-throw line in the first quarter.

 Hofstra had their best shooting percentage of this game in the first quarter, as the team shot 66.67 % (6-9).
 The Pride also shot 100.00 % (2-2) at the free-throw line in the first quarter.

-The first quarter was a battle and the biggest lead in the quarter was three points where Hofstra had an at 4-1 lead at the 8:05 mark and again the Pride led at 1:29 mark with a score of 14-11.
+The first quarter was a battle and the biggest lead in the quarter was three points where Hofstra had a 4-1 lead at the 8:05 mark and again Pride led at the 1:29 mark with a score of 14-11.